-The AT-ONE book, with the stunningly simple title “How To Design Better Services” is now ready to launch.
+The AT-ONE book, with the stunningly simple title “How To Design Better Services” is now available.
 It is a big book that makes an impact due to its size, format and weight (and hopefully its content).
 It contains all you need to know to be able to innovate in service, including a guide to planning and running the process, details about each specific letter and then, how to develop strong concepts based upon this.
 It is being printed in a limited edition of 200 handmade boxed sets, and they are disappearing fast.
 The boxed set contains a poster of the AT-ONE process, and individual books for each letter: Actors, Touch-points, Offering, Need and Experience.
 In addition there is an introduction and evidencing chapter, plus you get a pack of touch-point cards, and a (free) pack of post-it notes.
 Here are some images of it:

 The book weighs 2.3 kg, and has the following dimensions: 42 cm x 27.5 x 3,5.